bullenweg/bullenweg.github.io/README.md

   * [Acquires thesis.com to spite WordPress theme developer](#acquires-thesiscom-to-spite-wordpress-theme-developer)
 * [2010-09-13](#2010-09-13)
   * [Community blog wordpress™ wank publishes prescient post warning Matt's behaviour](#community-blog-wordpress-wank-publishes-prescient-post-warning-matts-behaviour)

+### 2024-10-16

+#### Offers new exploding alignment offer

+Note: `admin@bullenweg.com` has received a purported copy of the latest alignment offer.
+At the time of writing, no independent confirmation of its integrity has been provided.
+This warning will be removed once independent confirmation is provided.

+> New alignment offer: I guess some people were sad they missed the last window.
+Some have been leaking to the press and ex-employees.
+That's water under the bridge.
+Maybe the last offer needed to be higher.
+People have said they want a new window, so this is my attempt.
+>
+> Here's a new one: You have until 00:00 UTC Oct 17 (~4 hours) to DM me the words "I resign and would like to take the 9-month buy-out offer."
+You don't have to say any reason, or anything else.
+I will reply "Thank you."
+Automattic will accept your resignation, you can keep you office stuff and work laptop; you will lose access to Automattic and W.org (no slack, user accounts, etc).
+HR will be in touch to wrap up details in the coming days, including your 9 months of compensation, they have a lot on their plates right now.
+You have my word this deal will be honored.
+We will try to keep this quiet, so it won't be used against us, but I still wanted to give Automatticians another window.

+Automattic is a remote, global company.
+Offering employees across every timezone just 4 hours to decide is ridiculous.

 ### 2024-10-15